andrewbiggart/instafeed/README.md

 Instagram feed for beginners
 ========================

-Getting your head around and API, can be a daunting task.
-Epecially if you have a basic understanding of code.
-That is why I have created an Instagram feed, that hopefully everyone can use with ease.
+Getting your head round a new API, can be a daunting task for anyone.
+Epecially if you only have a basic understanding of code.
+That's why I've submitted an Instagram feed, that hopefully everyone can use with ease.

 Overview
 ========================